Introduction to the Early Christian Writings

-There are volumes of writings by early Christians which have survived to today.
+There are very many writings by early Christians which have survived until today.
 Obviously there are the writings which became the New Testament of the Christian Bible.
 However, in addition to those, there are many more from about the same time and from the following generations which are still available today.
-These writings take on different forms: some are instructions on how to live and what to believe; some are prophetic revelation; some are letters of correction or encouragement; some are introductions to Christianity to interested seekers; some are defences of Christianity to Roman authorities; some are commentary on the Bible; some are accounts of early Christian martyrs; there is even a message which was spoken to a group of early Christians in one of their gatherings.
+These writings take on different forms: some are instructions on how to live and what to believe; some are prophetic revelation; some are letters of correction or encouragement; some are introductions to Christianity to interested seekers; some are defences of Christianity to Roman authorities; some are commentary on the Bible; some are accounts of early Christian martyrs; there are even messages which were spoken to groups of early Christians in their gatherings.

 This website also does not generally include writings which clearly come from Gnostic sects, even though they also claimed to be following Jesus.
 Some exceptions to this may be contained in large collections of early Christian writings hosted on this website in which the authors chose to include some Gnostic writings.

 The reason for excluding writings which seem to be forgeries or Gnostic writings is that the purpose of this website is not to give a broad overview of the religious landscape of the first few centuries A.D..
 Rather the purpose of this website is to point to writings that have a reasonable claim to have been written by true disciples of Jesus.
 Clearly people dishonestly attributing their writings to others such as the apostles in an attempt to give their writings an appearance of authority are not faithful disciples of Jesus.
 Likewise, the Gnostic sects do not represent a faithful continuation of what Jesus started.